samarabbas/temporal-documentation-legacy/docs/06_javaclient/01_quick_start.md

     }
 }
 ```
-To link the workflow implementation to the Cadence framework, it should be registered with a worker that connects to
+To link the workflow implementation to the Temporal framework, it should be registered with a worker that connects to
-a Cadence Service.
-By default the worker connects to the locally running Cadence service.
+a Temporal Service.
+By default the worker connects to the locally running Temporal service.
 ```java
     public static void main(String[] args) {
         Worker.Factory factory = new Worker.Factory("test-domain");